6G-SANDBOX/TNLCM_FRONTEND/docs/README.md

 > * TNLCM_BACKEND (Mandatory)

 > [!NOTE]
-> TNLCM has been tested on Windows 10 and Ubuntu 22.04.3 LTS.
+> TNLCM frontend has been tested on Windows 10 and Ubuntu 22.04.3 LTS.

 ### :inbox_tray: Download or clone repository

-Download the **main** branch from the TNLCM repository.
+Download the **main** branch from the TNLCM_FRONTEND repository.

 Clone repository: